dijsilva/preprocspectra/README.md

 [![PyPI Latest Release](https://img.shields.io/pypi/v/preprocspectra.svg)](https://pypi.org/project/preprocspectra/)
 [![License](https://img.shields.io/pypi/l/preprocspectra.svg)](https://github.com/dijsilva/preprocspectra/blob/master/LICENSE)

-This library provides a set of some pre-processing methods that can be used in spectra obtained by infrared spectroscopy.
+This library provides a set of tools that can be used in chemometrics analysis.
-It is possible to use some treatments sometimes or all.
+These tools are:
+ - Some pre-processing methods that can be applyed in the spectra.
+ - A function that make average of spectra in the case of there are more than one spectra by sample (e.g. triplicate or duplicate aquisitions)

 ## Install
 ```sh